 On top of this, it has some excellent connectivity, including its own clever app that offers a virtual cox to get you through those really punishing sessions.
 Get several Skillrows in a room, wheel in a large screen, and an entire class can start competing against one another or rowing in total synchronicity for a more entertaining workout.

 Once the slightly tricky technique of rowing a machine (or rowing anything, in fact) is mastered, you'll benefit from an all-over shakedown that targets most of the major muscle groups, as well as sculpting a lean upper body and improving the all-important respiratory system.

 Rowers are the machine of choice for cross-fit nuts, Olympic athletes and professional sports stars.
 If it's good enough for the fittest folk on earth, it's perfectly suitable for those who want to tame a beer belly.

-A rowing machine is also, perhaps surprisingly, less cumbersome than the likes of a cross-trainer or running machine, with many lightweight models folding flat and/or standing up, for easy storage in cupboards or corners of rooms.
+A rowing machine is also, perhaps surprisingly, less cumbersome than the likes of a cross-trainer or running machine, with many lightweight models folding flat and/or standing up for easy storage in cupboards or corners of rooms.

-The majority of units tend to favour an air resistance system, which is the tried and tested formula in the mock rowing world but also one of the noisiest.
+Most units tend to favour an air resistance system, which is the tried and tested formula in the mock rowing world but also one of the noisiest.

 Can you lose belly fat on a rowing machine?